alws34/Telebot/README.md

 - Of course that Telebot supports OTA updates by utilizing the `/update` command.

+Note that Telebot checks for an update every hour and notifies *only* if there's an update available.

 # Donations
 Do You Like Telebot?
 Then please consider a donation to support the development of Telebot.